papicella/snyk-iac-workshop/README.md

 Tested employee-K8s.yaml for known issues, found 8 issues
 ```

+Go ahead and fix others if you have time and optionally commit your changes back to the GitHub repo if you like.

 * To output the test format as JSON issue a command as follows.
 This provides more detailed information including links to issue references as well as the ability to upload the data into other system for reporting purposes.